matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/003 Hashing.md

 Linux storage of passwords.
 Not just for the passwords, but also for the *salt* of the password.
 *Salt* - used to generate different hashes for the same password according to the user by using randomness.

 We do not just hash once on passwords.
-Usually, we would hash thousandso of times over.
+Usually, we would hash thousands of times over.
 When we scale dictionary attacks (how you attack a password vault, potentially using hashes), this makes brute force attacks much more difficult.

 ## Message Authentication Codes
 **MAC** - A construction that detects tampering with messages.